-- 1. Go back to the map, but don't close the Print Layout. - 2.
-Right click the forest\stands\2012 layer and click on Zoom to Layer Extent. - 3.
-Deactivate all layers except for basic\map and forest\stands\2012. - 4.
-Expand the Manage map themes tool on the Layers panel and select Add theme. - 5.
-Name it basic\overview. - 6.
-Go back to the print layout. - 7.
-With the small map selected, click the Set map extent to match main canvas extent to set its extents to what you can see in the map window. - 8.
-Lock the view for the overview map by checking Follow map theme and selecting basic\overview under Main properties.
+- Go back to the map, but don't close the Print Layout. - Right click the forest\stands\2012 layer and click on Zoom to Layer Extent. - Deactivate all layers except for basic\map and forest\stands\2012. - Go back to the Print Layout. - With the small map selected, click the Set to map canvas extent to set its extents to what you can see in the map window. - Lock the view for the overview map by checking Lock layers for map item under Main properties.

 Now your overview map is more what you expected and its view will not change anymore.
 But, of course, now your detail map is not showing anymore the stand borders nor the sample plots.
-Let's fix that:
+Lets fix that:

-- 1. Go to the map window again and select the layers you want to be visible (systematic\plots\clip, forest\stands\2012 copy and Basic\map). - 2.
-Zoom again to have only a few lines of sample plots visible. - 3.
-Go back to the Print Layout window.

-- 4. Select the bigger map in your layout. - 5.
-In Item properties click on Update preview and Set map extent to match main canvas extent.
+- Go to the map window again and select the layers you want to be visible (systematic\plots\clip, forest\stands\2012 copy and Basic\map). - Zoom again to have only a few lines of sample plots visible. - Go back to the Print Layout window. - Select the bigger map in your layout ( ) - In Item properties click on Update preview and Set to map canvas extent.